Sicily Yacht Charter Itineraries

 Sicily is the Mediterranean’s largest island and one of the most culturally diverse.
 Greek, Roman, Spanish, and Arab-Norman influence can be seen throughout.
-With most ancient relics along the coast, you can get to know Sicily best from a luxury yacht.
+With the most ancient relics along the coast, you can get to know Sicily best from a luxury yacht.
 Come explore our Sicily Yacht Charter Itineraries below.
 These are just some of the Italy Charter Itineraries we offer.

 Nearby, you can even hike or take an off-road vehicle to Mt.
 Etna National Park.
 Looking for something more relaxing?
 Instead, go wine tasting on Etna.
 Try the local Etna Rosso and Bianco wines at one of the volcano’s extraordinary vineyards.